 A last future work package concerns the implementation aspect and the computational feasibility aspect of answering queries that contain nearness relations.
-If the nearness relation is given only by rules stating sufficient conditions and there is no other background terminology in which the nearness relation may be used as well, then query answering is reducible to a macro expansion of the relations (see the implemented algorithm in [7]).
-Otherwise query answering may become quite harder and one has to deal with the question whether the queries can be rewritten to semantically equivalent first order logic queries-in the same spirit as that of [11].
+If the nearness relation is given only by rules stating sufficient conditions and if there is no other background terminology in which the nearness relation may be used as well, then query answering is reducible to a macro expansion of the relations (see the implemented algorithm in [6]) and hence query answering becomes feasible.
+Otherwise query answering may become quite harder and one has to deal with the question whether the queries can be rewritten to semantically equivalent first order logic queries-in the same spirit as that of [9].